mondorobot/waltjs/README.md

 new Walt().target('#yourelement').name('fadeInUp').animate();
 ```

-**Please note** this format does not currently support all of Walt 2.0's features, nor are there any current plans for supporting this format further in the future.
+**Please note** the legacy-style format does not currently support all of Walt 2.x's features, nor are there any current plans for supporting this format further in the future.